FuraX49/qml4cop/README.md

-# qml4cop
+# qml4cop (beta)
-Allows you to control your 3D Printer with any   TouchScreen.

-But in Qt QML/Python3   client  of  Octoprint,  and can run without X11 in EGLFS.
+Another program to control your 3D Printer with any  TouchScreen, but in Qt QML/Python3   client  of  Octoprint,  and can run without X11 in EGLFS.

 ![](https://github.com/FuraX49/qml4cop/raw/master/ScreenShots/Print.png)